 - Salt and black or white pepper, to taste

-For the turkey: Cut off the ends of the drumsticks if your butcher hasn't already.
+For the turkey: Cut off the ends of the drumsticks if your butcher has not already.
 Make a cut about 1-inch deep and 1 1/2 inches long at the joint connecting the drumstick and thigh of each leg and at the joint connecting each of the wings and the breast.

 Remove the turkey from the oven when the breast and the leg register an internal temperature of about 160 degrees.
 Transfer to an ovenproof serving platter and, using small pliers and a fork, pull the sinews (which are visible at the drumstick tips) from the drumsticks through the tines of the fork, so you do not pull out chunks of meat along with the sinews.
 Discard the sinews.
 Keep the turkey warm, uncovered, in a 160-degree oven.